bogdan9898/flaskvel/docs/README.md

 Besides the rules offered by default, you can extend the validator with your own custom rules.
 FlaskVel offers 2 ways to add your own custom rules.

 ### 1. Unregistered rules
-The easiest way to expand FlaskVel's functionality is to write your own `handlers` and pass them as rules to the validator.
+The easiest way to expand FlaskVel's functionality is to write your own `handlers` and pass them directly as rules to the validator.
 Every `handler` is a function that must satisfy the following conditions:
 - it must return either `True` or `False`
 - it will receive the folowing keyword parameters:
   - `value` - the value of the field being validated